YahalomCod/Pokemon-game/README.md

 ## The Algorithem:
 We assigned pokemons to each agent depending on the distance between them and by using TSP and shortest Path algorithem we implemented on the last task, this was used with threads- each thread to each agentץ

+## How to run:
+* open cmd in the main file(Ex4-OPP) and run this command: java -jar Ex4_Server_v0.0.jar 11 (or any case between 0-15)
+* open cmd in the src file inside the main file(Ex4-OPP\src) and run this command: python student_code.py